 Two years after the initial release of SOMA, a Safe Mode was released.
 This offers “the chance to explore the story without being eaten by monsters.”
-So you can enjoy the original game without having to worry about the monsters killing you.
-Although, it doesn’t really make things any less terrifying!
+So you can enjoy the story without the danger.
 Check out the safe mode trailer:

 Our (Spoiler-Free) Review – ★★★★★

 Obviously, one of the standout points when it comes to SOMA is the story.
-From beginning to end there are so many little snippets – in letters, data, voice messages – that just help build up the story so you truly understand what happened in the PATHOS-II facilities before your arrival.
-There are also emotional decisions to make.
-Although these do not impact the ending, they still make you want to think long and hard about what choice you should pick.
-And if you payed close enough attention to some scenes, you can develop an idea of what will happen in the end.
-Even if Simon is completely oblivious to how things work in this world.
-However, Simon’s ignorance really helps tie the ending together, making it even more emotional and thought-provoking.
-Also, make sure you stick around at the end for a post-credits scene that brings everything to a close.
+There are so many little snippets – in letters, data, voice messages – that just help build up the story.
+So you truly understand what happened in the PATHOS-II facilities before your arrival.
+There are emotional decisions to make.
+Although they do not impact the ending.
+But they still make you want to think long and hard about what choice you should pick.
+Make sure you stick around at the end for a post-credits scene too.

 Something Frictional Games is always excellent at is creating atmosphere.
-Creepy hallways and rooms topped with music that gives you chills and instantly puts you on edge (especially Say Hello To Mr Akers), any monster encounter is that much more terrifying because of the intensity of the atmosphere.
+Creepy hallways and rooms topped with music that gives you chills and instantly puts you on edge.
+Any monster encounter is that much more terrifying.

 Unlike some horror games, SOMA doesn’t encourage you – or even allow you – to fight with the monsters.
-The best option is either to hide and wait for them to leave the immediate area or run and hope for the best.
-This makes the game even creepier and you find yourself holding your breath and hoping that the monsters won’t see you when hiding.
-And if a chase does start, then the music intensifies and really helps to create a stressful and terrifying rush.
+The best option is either to hide or run and hope for the best.
+This makes the game even creepier.
+And you find yourself holding your breath and hoping that you won’t be found.
+If a chase does start, then the music intensifies and helps to create a terrifying rush.
 Although when you have to make noise opening doors which attracts the monsters, these scenes can get very tedious and stressful.

-As well as scenes set inside the facility, SOMA takes advantage of the underwater location and as you transverse between the different buildings, you also have to go outside into the deep, dark and dangerous ocean.
-Stick to the lights because otherwise, you’ll find yourself extremely lost in the terrifying abyss.
+As well as scenes set inside the facility, SOMA takes advantage of the underwater location.
+As you move between the different buildings, you also have to go outside into the deep, dark and dangerous ocean.
+Stick to the lights.
+Because otherwise, you’ll find yourself lost in the terrifying abyss.

 Additionally, the voice acting in this game really stands out.
-Particularly in some scenes, Catherine Chun (voiced by Nell Mooney) has so much emotion in her voice that it really makes you feel that much more empathetic and conscious of your decisions.
+Particularly in some scenes, Catherine Chun (voiced by Nell Mooney) has so much emotion in her voice.
+It really makes you feel that much more conscious of your decisions.

-So, basically, SOMA is an absolute masterpiece.
-Every separate part of the game – the story, the atmosphere, etc. – is so perfect that when they all come together in the finished SOMA piece it creates something amazing.
+So, basically, SOMA is a masterpiece.
+Every separate part of the game – the story, etc. – is perfect.
+So when they all come together in the finished SOMA piece it creates something amazing.
 And with a story that will stick with you forever, whether you do play it on normal mode or safe mode, SOMA is a game that you need to experience.

-Have you played the SOMA game already or will you play it now?
+Have you played SOMA already or will you play it now?
 Let us know!